 Samaritans at 60

-Since 1953, we've been helping anyone with nowhere else to turn.
+Since 1953, we've been helping people with nowhere else to turn.

 Our founder Chad Varah, pictured right, vowed to stop the isolation and ignorance that would lead people to suicide.